Young Women On Why They Chose To Have Kids In An Uncertain World

 Advertisement

 Helen’s son is disabled and she references how the lack of social and governmental support available for him is one of her largest concerns.
-"When you’re dealing with this system that’s underfunded by the Tory government, that can make you lose a lot of hope, because you’d think that, surely, disabled kids are the one group of people that there’s no argument about helping.
-But actually it’s always a battle," she says.
+"When you’re dealing with this system, [it] can make you lose a lot of hope because you’d think that, surely, disabled kids are the one group of people that there’s no argument about helping.
+But actually, it’s always a battle," she says.
 "It was eye-opening for me at a young age to see that wow, you’re quite alone in this.
 That’s the thing I worry about most in terms of the future, like how will he be able to navigate the future if we’re not there?"

 So how could things get better?
 Igwe has some clear answers.
 Firstly, she says, institutions need to take a much more proactive approach.
 "Rather than waiting until a mother is in crisis mode, worn out, begging for some help, [healthcare practitioners] should intervene at a much earlier stage."
-Policy changes are needed, including more funding for a maternity service that has been severely cut over the past decade.
+Policy changes are needed, including more funding for maternity services.
 Secondly, Igwe encourages empowerment through community and peer support groups, both before and after birth, to deal with the isolation and gain more guidance – a sentiment that Jen and Helen echo passionately.

 While Helen and Jen both struggled with being young mothers, they focus on the positive aspects of having a child in the tough world we live in, and neither of them regrets their choice.
 Jen says that since becoming a mum, she hasn’t really had the time to worry about the awful state of the world, at least not in the same fixated way as people who spend hours hooked up to the news cycle might.
 "I just have to put my worries into a little box because my son needs me to be present and happy with him in the moment," she tells me via voice note as her son repeatedly asks her to play with a pirate ship.